VaanaCZ/gothic-1-classic-scripts/README.md

 ### Original scripts
 I started out with the English scripts, gradually comparing and matching all the changes between different translations.
 After some work, I ended up with scripts that when compiled, produce files that are identical to the original .DAT files in terms of their size, information and symbol order.

 This means you can now use the original, not-decompiled scripts with all of the comments and formatting.
-So far the English, German, Polish, Russian *(both Snowball/1-C and Russobit-M)*, Czech, Spanish and Italian scripts are available, although other versions might come later.
+So far the English, German, Polish, Russian *(both Snowball/1-C and Russobit-M)*, Czech, French, Spanish and Italian scripts are available, although other versions might come later.
 The English scripts were originally published by NicoDE, with some minor adjustments.

 There are minor differences in the OU caused by the fact that the translators often used different tools, which's effects I cannot reproduce by regular Spacer's reparsing process.